October 2022 Newsletter

 Another city that has long been on my list of places to go is Porto in northwest Portugal.

-The iconic image that a lot of people search out here is the iconic Luis I iron bridge that straddles the Douro River.
-There are a few different viewpoints for it but the most famous is the one to the left when you’re looking north.
+The iconic image that a lot of people search for here is the iconic Luis I iron bridge that straddles the Douro River.
+There are a few different viewpoints for it, but the most famous is the one to the left when you’re looking north.

 It’s worth wandering around and seeing if you can find buildings adorned with the famous azulejos tiles.
-There are a number of churches and residential buildings that you’ll find with them to train your lens.
+There are a number of churches and residential buildings that you’ll find to train your lens on.

-Away from tiles, there are a few views to be found across the city.
-But you certainly need a level of fitness as each side of the city is built on the side of a valley.
-You can of course take the bus or the excellent metro system but it’s better to be walking.
+Away from the tiles, there are a few views to be found across the city.
+But you certainly need a level of fitness, as each side of the city is built on the side of a valley.
+You can, of course, take the bus or the excellent metro system, but it’s better to walk.

 Vietnam - From north to south